Engineering

 Beyond Chunks: Why Faceted Context Is the Future of RAG

 Chunk-based RAG returns results.
-Faceted context gives agents peripheral vision — an understanding of the information landscape that lets them navigate rather than just consume.
-Here is what that looks like in a domain where getting it wrong actually matters.
+Faceted context gives agents peripheral vision: an understanding of the information landscape that lets them navigate rather than just consume.
+What that looks like in a domain where getting it wrong matters.

 EngineeringRead more →